• Home

 Our Concord grape vines were overgrown when we purchased our property, and they continue to be a work in progress.
 Last year, we hacked the vines that escaped the trellis and wound their way up the nearby pine trees.
 We were unforgiving and cut the mature grape vines back about 90% almost to their trunk.

-It doesn’t take long for vigorous Concord grape vines to become unruly, and ideally they should be pruned every year when vines are dormant.
+It doesn’t take long for vigorous grape vines to become unruly, and ideally they should be pruned every year when vines are dormant.
 It had been several years since we had pruned the vines, and the grape production dwindled a little each year because the plants’ energy was diverted into too many directions.
 It was time to reel it in.

 Grapes bear fruit on one-year-old canes, so we had to wait patiently a few years until the vines produced.
-We didn’t have a large harvest of Concord grapes this year, but it was enough for a small batch of Concord grape jelly.
+We didn’t have a large harvest of grapes this year, but it was enough for a small batch of Concord grape jelly.

 Tips for Making Concord Grape Jelly